 Chestnut Money Piece

-This subtle ombré situation from Johnny Ramirez, celeb colorist and owner of the buzz-worthy Beverly Hills hair studio, Ramirez Tran Salon, is the perfect example of cool-toned highlights, for brunettes who "don’t like any kind of warm tones," as Ramirez put it.
+This subtle ombré situation from Johnny Ramirez, celeb colorist, is the perfect example of cool-toned highlights, for brunettes who "don’t like any kind of warm tones," as Ramirez puts it.

 Golden Copper Balayage